-After STS Yolanda (international name Haiyan) struck, implemented two projects which gave 600 families new homes.
+After STS Yolanda (international name Haiyan) struck, #CDRC implemented two #shelter projects which gave 600 families new homes.
 In the following writing, some of the beneficiaries shared about their livelihoods before and after Yolanda, as well as their experiences during the super typhoon.

 Written by Ditte Baltersen